rudolfschmidt/acc/README.md

 * Add experimental support for other file formats like yaml
 * Add support for slash separated dates
 * Recursive version of the include directive

-## Known Bugs
-* Issues with formating numbers in reports due to https://github.com/rust-num/num-rational/issues/10.
-Solution is to find a workaround or to replace the used library by another extern library or something custom developed.
-Calculations are not affected, only the display of numbers.